by Evan Spring

 By the mid-19th century South Worthington was a distinct “mill hamlet,” with at least a dozen homes and various industries clustered around the local power supply: a rapid elevation drop in the Little River.
 The photographs of South Worthington below date largely from 1907 to 1913, a “golden age” of postcard writing and collecting triggered by advances in printing technology and distribution.
 In 1908 more than 677 million postcards were mailed in the United States.

-The next postcard shows the same buildings, only facing south, with Conwell’s birthplace to the right.
+The next postcard shows the same buildings, but facing south, with Conwell’s birthplace to the right.
 Upon close inspection the steeple of the Methodist Episcopal Church can be seen in the distance.
 The postmark is 1909, and the sender notes, “Worthington is an ideal spot and I am having a fine time playing golf for the first time today.”

 The photograph above was taken from the tower below, whose function is a mystery.
 Was it just a viewing platform?
 A fire tower?
 Is that an empty flagpole projecting from the top, or a beacon or antenna for radio signals?
 Let us know your theory.
 The sign below the platform reads “EAGLE’S NEST.”